wuxxin/infra-shared/README.md

 You have just created two TLS Certificates and an SSH Keypair in a very fancy way!

-To see what else you can do with it, continue reading or look at [examples](examples/)
-- also see the [jupyter notebooks](examples/notebooks/) for interactive pulumi, mqtt and homeassistant examples
+See the [examples](examples/) for code of what else can be done with it

 ### Features